aliyesilcimen/snake_AI/README.md

 # snake_AI
-A snake game to play and a machine learning application for the game using NEAT.
+A snake game to play and a machine learning application using NEAT.

 "Snake_to_Play.py" is for playing the game.
 "Snake_AI.py" is the machine learning application using NEAT.
 Before running, you should install "pygame" and "python-neat".
 Also do not forget to include "configuration.txt" file in the project directory.